 Watch President Bill Clinton introduce Bridegroom at its premiere at the Tribeca Film Festival in April 2013.
 Powerful stuff from the guy who once backed DOMA and DADT.

 Documentary about Boston-area LGBT senior citizens.
 So much of what's out there about LGBT people is about young or middle-aged people.
 We rarely hear the stories of seniors.
 Some parents might find they can relate to these folks.
 The film is unfortunately not available on DVD, but they stream it online periodically so you can watch it at home.
-You can sign up for email to find out when their next home viewing event is
+You can sign up for email to find out when their next home viewing event is.

 Documentary about allegedly closeted politicians who support anti-gay legislation.
 I found this fascinating and started thinking about homophobia in a whole new way.
 I also found discussion of what the closet does to you eye-opening and curiously familiar, even though I'd never felt very closeted.
 I got the film through my library network.